Improved performance of broilers and layers with a premium mycotoxin binder in Africa

 The mycotoxin binder improves the zootechnical performance of broilers – a study in Senegal

 A 42-day study was conducted in collaboration with the School of Veterinary Medicine of the University of Dakar, using a total of 600 day-old Cobb 500 broilers.
-The birds were fed a corn-groundnut-meal-based diet.
+The birds were fed a corn-groundnut meal-based diet.
 Feed and water were provided ad libitum.
-The experiment was divided into two periods: day 0 – 10 (adaptation) and day 11 – 42 (experiment).
-On day 11, the birds were randomly assigned to one of the three treatments (four pens/treatment, 50 birds/pen) according to the content of ETP in the feed (0.1 or 5 kg/ton).
+The experiment was divided into two periods: day 0-10 (adaptation) and day 11-42 (experiment).
+On day 11, the birds were randomly assigned to one of the three treatments (4 pens/treatment, 50 birds/pen) according to the content of ETP in the feed (0, 1 or 5 kg/ton).
 The supplemented groundnut meal was selected based on its high aflatoxin concentration (160.4 μg aflatoxin/kg).
 Supplementation of 1 kg/t of ETP resulted in an improvement of +2.4% in final body weight (p < 0.1) and -5.6% in feed conversion ratio (FCR) (Table 1).
-The high dosage of the mycotoxin binder (5 kg/t) did not affect final body weight but reduced FCR by -4.0%.
+The high dosage of the mycotoxin binder (5kg/t) did not affect final body weight but reduced FCR by -4.0%.
 It is expected that in commercial circumstances, where the levels of AF in the feed are higher and different mycotoxins co-occur, the effects of ETP will be more apparent.

 Laying performance is improved with supplementation of a mycotoxin binder – a study in Togo

-A total of 840 Isa Brown old (62 – 74 weeks) and young (47 – 59 weeks) laying hens, with an average body weight of 1.75 kg, were used in a 12-week study conducted in collaboration with the Regional Centre of Excellence in Avian Sciences (CERSA, University of Lomé).
+A total of 840 Isa Brown old (62-74 weeks) and young (47-59 weeks) laying hens, with an average body weight of 1.75 kg, were used in a 12-week study conducted, in collaboration with the Regional Centre of Excellence in Avian Sciences (CERSA, University of Lomé).
 The hens were fed a corn-soybean-based diet.
 Feed and water were provided ad libitum.
 The first four weeks of the study the hens were allowed to adapt.
-From week five, the hens were randomly assigned to one of the four treatments (six pens/treatment, 35 hens/pen): T1, young hens control; T2, as T1 + 1.5 kg/t ETP; T3, old hens control; T4, as T3 + 1.5 kg/t ETP.
-Compared to the controls, supplementation of 1.5 kg/t of ETP resulted in significantly improved egg production, especially in old hens (+8.7% (p < 0.05); +2.4% for young hens), and significantly reduced FCR for both old (-9.2%) and young (-4.6%) hens (Table 2).
-In old hens, ETP improved egg weight by +4.0g, due to a significant improvement in albumen and shell weight (p < 0.05; Table 2).
+From week five, the hens were randomly assigned to one of the four treatments (6 pens/treatment, 35 hens/pen): T1, young hens control; T2, as T1 + 1.5 kg/t ETP; T3, old hens control; T4, as T3 + 1.5 kg/t ETP.
+Compared to the controls, supplementation of 1.5 kg/t of ETP resulted in significantly improved egg production, especially in old hens (+8.7% (p<0.05); +2.4% for young hens), and significantly reduced FCR for both old (-9.2%) and young (-4.6%) hens (Table 2).
+In old hens, ETP improved egg weight by +4.0g, due to a significant improvement in albumen and shell weight (p<0.05).

-The production of mycotoxins is related to environmental conditions and vary from year to year.
-Environmental conditions on the African continent encourage the proliferation of mould species, with mycotoxins having been identified as contaminants of crops before harvest, as well during harvest and storage.
-Furthermore, co-occurrence of mycotoxins in poultry feed seems to be common in Africa, posing a higher risk of negative effects on the health and productivity of poultry.
-Given the absence of sophisticated monitoring of mycotoxins in some African countries and considering that contaminated feed removal is not an economical solution, the inclusion of a mycotoxin solution to adsorb the mycotoxins and alleviate their effects in the birds seems to be the best option.
+The production of mycotoxins is related to environmental conditions and vary year to year.
+Environmental conditions in India encourage the proliferation of mould species, with mycotoxins having been identified as contaminants of crops before harvest as well during harvest and storage.
+Furthermore, co-occurrence of mycotoxins in poultry feed seems to be common in India, posing a higher risk of negative effects on the health and productivity of poultry.
+Considering that contaminated feed removal is not an economical solution, the inclusion of a mycotoxin solution to adsorb the mycotoxins and alleviate their effects in the birds seems to be the best option.